tungblack/tungblack.github.io/README.md

 ## Tungblack (Vietnam)

-This tweak can be installed with Cydia via my [Tungblack's Repository](https://tungblack.github.io/ftp/)
+This tweak can be installed with Cydia via my [Tungblack Framework](https://tungblack.github.io/ftp/)

 ## License